Sorting and filtering as effective rational choice procedures: Basic Setup and Decision Support

 Let us first informally state the scenario which we are interested in and then turn to the nuts and bolts.
-Picture a customer who wants to buy a certain type of good $x$ on an online platform.
-He has rational preferences and, after searching a platform, such as Amazon or Ebay, for the good, faces a list of results.
+Picture a customer who wants to buy a certain type of good or service $x$ on an online platform.
+He has rational preferences and, after searching a platform, such as Amazon or AirBnB, faces a list of results.
 The platform gives him a list of $n$ results and offers him decision support by showing attributes according to which he can filter the results as well as criteria to sort the results.

-Our first task is to describe the environment and the functionality offered by it.
+Our first task is to describe the choice environment and the functionality offered by it.